lrembacz/vue-responsive-grid-layout/README.md

 * If mode is `true` and cols is `false`, then every grid-item gets width of the whole component.
 * If cols is a number it makes every grid-item to get width represented by cols.

+### switchLayout(newLayouts)

+Function grants abbility to change layouts object to new one.
+It's good when we have more dashboards or something.

 ## Props VueGridItem